 Hosted voice services.
 Hosted voice services are a cost-effective, scalable alternative to traditional onpremise business telephone systems.
-We are currently serving 7,790 "seats".
+We are currently serving 8,047 "seats".
 (A "seat" is the unit by which hosted voice services are sold.
 Seats are equivalent to the number of IP, or Internet Protocol phones, or devices, at the customer's premises that can access the hosted voice service.).
 We believe that this is an attractive service offering which we can deliver in large markets near our existing RLEC operations.

 Subscription video.
 We provide CATV service in our Utah, Kansas, Iowa and Michigan locations, including cable modem service for high-speed internet access, and IPTV service in our Iowa operations.
-We have 4,628 video subscribers.
+We have 4,406 video subscribers.

-Traditional Regulated (RLEC) Services
+Traditional Regulated RLEC Services

 Local network services.
 We provide telephone wireline access services to residential and business customers in our service areas with a full range of calling features including call forwarding, conference calling, caller identification, voicemail and call waiting.
 We also provide broadband services, historically by means of DSL technology but increasingly by fiber optic technology, to both business and residential users.
-In our RLEC service territories, the broadband penetration levels of our subsidiaries are currently in the 80% range, and rank among the highest in the industry.
+In our RLEC service territories, the broadband penetration levels of our subsidiaries are currently in the 80% range.
 We are continuing our efforts to increase our broadband customer base and to expand our broadband services.
 We also offer packages of telecommunications services which permit customers to bundle their basic telephone line with their choice of enhanced services, or to customize a set of selected enhanced features that fit their specific needs.
-As of December 31, 2019, total voice lines, including both access and CLEC but excluding hosted seats, were approximately 32,045 as compared to 33,023 at December 31, 2018.
+As of December 31, 2020, total voice lines, including both ILEC and CLEC, but excluding hosted seats, were approximately 31,461 as compared to 32,045 at December 31, 2019.